-- Intel Pentium Core 2 Duo (32-bit or 64-bit), 2 GHz

-- 2GB RAM

-- 2GB HDD

-- Ethernet 100 Mbit or 1Gbit NIC

-- Valid license

-- Internet access for license confirmation

-- Step 1 Download the latest build.

-- Step 2 Run the appropriate (32-bit or 64-bit) Installer and follow the installation wizard steps to define the requested information, such as:

-- Installation location.

-- Installation options including the installation of start menu and desktop shortcuts, and tiles.

-- Finish install options, including whether to launch Workbench after installation and load the start platform daemon.
+- Step 1 Download the latest build. - Step 2 Run the appropriate Installer (Installer_x32.exe or Installer_x64.exe) and follow the installation wizard steps to define the requested information, such as: - Installation location. - Installation options including the installation of start menu and desktop shortcuts and tiles. - Finish installation options, including whether to launch Workbench after installation and load the start platform daemon. - Step 3 Launch Workbench and confirm your license.